ltorres321/PTAForm/README.md

 ## Viewing Submitted Data

-1. Log into your Formspree account
+1. Go to your Google Form
-2. Click on your form name
+2. Click the "Responses" tab
-3. View all submissions in the "Submissions" tab
+3. View all submissions in the spreadsheet or summary view
-4. Export data as CSV if needed
+4. Export data as CSV or connect to Google Sheets

 ## Customization

 ### Change Colors
 Edit `styles.css` and modify these CSS variables:
 - Background gradient: Line 8-9
-- Primary color: Line 95 (submit button)
+- Primary color: Line 134 (submit button)
-- Focus color: Line 65
+- Focus color: Line 118

 ### Add More Fields
+1. Add the field to your Google Form first
+2. Get the new entry ID from the form source
-1. Add the field in `index.html` following the existing pattern
+3. Add the field in `index.html` following the existing pattern
-2. Add validation in `script.js` if needed
+4. Add validation in `script.js` if needed

 ### Change Email Notifications
-1. In Formspree dashboard, go to Settings
+1. In Google Forms, go to Settings (gear icon)
-2. Add notification emails
+2. Enable "Collect email addresses" if needed
-3. Customize email templates
+3. Set up email notifications for new responses

 ## Browser Support